jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 J8t17gc6c9e9eIaU2NtwydSQoosDJkugkQDVV2SQDhVUdZU20mAKJkpBg9vo6LBmR4Q-c6mIseT7LyGhDTDpZhGqMYgkQ
 ```

-You can further validate that this token is what you expect by putting decoding it with [https://jwt.io](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection).
+You can further validate that this token is what you expect by putting decoding it with [https://jwt.io](https://jwt.io).

-That covers the *client* application that will be requesting a bound service account token.
+That covers requesting a bound service account token in *client* application.
 Next we need to see how we can validate that token from the *server* side.

-The `token-server` needs a service account just like the `token-client` but this time we also need to create a `ClusterRoleBinding` to allow it to talk with the `TokenReview` API.
+The `token-server` needs a service account just like the `token-client` but we also need to create a `RoleBinding` to allow it to talk with the `TokenReview` API.

 ### Token-Server Service Account and Cluster RoleBinding